waxkinetic/fabcloudkit/README.md

 - Investigate using with Fabric's multi-processing capabilities
 - Support non-Python people?
 - Support other WSGI servers?
+- Customization of the Nginx and supervisor configurations?

 Caveats, acknowledgements, disclaimers and other stuff
 ------------------------------------------------------

+Usage has been pretty light to date - this is experimental after all.

 I really don't know anything about Django, so while the fabcloudkit might work with Django I haven't tested it.
 You can, however, tell it to run "gunicorn_django" instead of "gunicorn".